The Creature Cases

-The Creature Cases is a preschool computer animated children's streaming television series developed by Gabe Pulliam for Netflix.
-Produced by Silvergate Media, the series premiered on April 12, 2022.
+The Creature Cases is an animated preschool children's television series created by Gabe Pulliam for Netflix.
+Produced by Sony Pictures Television Kids (formerly Silvergate Media) and animated by TeamTO, the series premiered on April 12, 2022.
 A holiday special, labeled as Chapter 2, was released on November 30, 2022.
-A third season/chapter is set for a 2023 release.
+The third chapter was released on May 22, 2023.
+The fourth chapter was released on November 25, 2024.
+The fifth chapter was released on June 9, 2025.
+The sixth chapter is slated to be released on December 15, 2025.